dboddie-canonical-work/disgorged-docs/build-and-staging-dependencies.rst

 -  `Removing stage package duplication <#build-and-staging-dependencies-heading--filtering>`__

-For further help on solving build dependencies, see `Iterating over a build <iterating-over-a-build.md>`__ for build and testing best-practices and `Troubleshoot snap building <troubleshoot-snap-building.md>`__ for help resolving build errors.
+For further help on solving build dependencies, see :ref:`Iterating over a build <iterating-over-a-build>` for build and testing best-practices and :ref:`Troubleshoot snap building <troubleshoot-snap-building>` for help resolving build errors.

 --------------